etnms/etnms/README.md

 ## Languages that I use
 - Javascript/typescript (HTML, CSS, React, Redux, NextJS, Vue, Node) for web applications.
 Most of my projects revolved around web-development
-- C#, I create some Windows desktop app but also work on some Unity projects in my free time
+- C#, I create some Windows desktop apps but also work on some Unity projects in my free time
 - Python, mostly for automated my workflow or create
 - MongoDB and PostgresSQL :elephant:
 - Java on rare occasions :coffee: